LLNL/weave-demos/CZ/pyranda_rayleigh_taylor/README.md

 density ratios.
 There are a variety of regimes that can be probed, but we'll focus on the configuration of multimode initial interface perturbations with miscible fluids.
 In this setup, the mixing width grows with a form of ~ alpha*A*g*t, where A = atwood number, g = accleration (often gravity), t = time, and alpha is a ~constant factor.
 There are some caveats, such as low wavenumber content in the initial condition (or large wavelength) tends to dominate and grow faster.
 Thus this scaling law breaks down a bit in the presence of a lot of low wavenumber content.
-The intial study will show some of these effects
+The intial study will show some of these effects with a caveat that doing this in 2D can't quite give the right answer owing to the significant 3D effects in such problems.

 ### Use Maestro To Run Experiments with pyranda